m5c/LobbyService/markdown/api.md

 ## ARC Configuration

-The "[Advanced Rest Client](https://install.advancedrestclient.com/install)" is a tool for convenient REST API test access and code generators for various programming lanugages.
+The "[Advanced Rest Client](https://install.advancedrestclient.com/install)" is a tool for convenient REST API test access and code generators for various programming languages.
 All major platforms and [a browser plugin](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo) are supported.

  * Prepared ARC filed can be download in the individual sections below.
  * To import an ARC file, open the "APIs" tab, then drop the file on the left panel.